-Rural estates Carter Jones LLP Residential properties Savills (UK) Limited
+Rural estates Carter Jones LLP

+Residential properties Savills (UK) Limited

-External valuations on properties are re-performed on a periodic basis.
+The external valuations on properties will be re-performed on a periodic basis.
 An interim valuation is booked in intervening years based on directors' valuations.
-The valuations carried out at 31 March 2019 have been considered at 31 March 2022 by the directors, taking into account indicators such as the impact of Covid-19, the UK economic environment, and climate change, and have concluded that the current book values are not materially different to current market values.
+The valuations carried out at 31 March 2019 have been considered at 31 March 2022 by the directors, taking into account indicators such as the impact of Covid-19 and climate change, and have concluded that the current book values are not materially different to current market values.